groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/_index.md

 </dependencies>
 ```

-**Pro Tip:** Always verify the latest version on the GroupDocs releases page.
+**Pro tip:** Always verify the latest version on the GroupDocs releases page.
 Version 25.2 was current in early 2025, but newer releases may add features.

-### Licensing (Don’t Skip This!)
+### Licensing (don’t skip this!)

 You have three options:

-1. **Free Trial** – perfect for testing – grab it from the [GroupDocs trial page](https://releases.groupdocs.com/annotation/java/).
+1. **Free trial** – perfect for testing – grab it from the [GroupDocs trial page](https://releases.groupdocs.com/annotation/java/).
-2. **Temporary License** – need more evaluation time?
-Get one [here](https://purchase.groupdocs.com/temporary-license/).
+2. **Temporary license** – need more evaluation time?
+Get one from the [temporary license page](https://purchase.groupdocs.com/temporary-license/).
-3. **Full License** – production use – available on the [purchase page](https://purchase.groupdocs.com/buy).
+3. **Full license** – production use – available on the [purchase page](https://purchase.groupdocs.com/buy).

-## Getting Started – Your First Image Annotation
+## Getting started – your first image annotation

-### Step 1: Initialize the Annotator
+### Step 1: initialize the annotator

-The `Annotator` class is your entry point.
-It opens the PDF and prepares it for modifications.
+`Annotator` is the entry point that opens a PDF and prepares it for modifications. `Annotator` is the core class that loads a PDF document, exposes annotation collections, and writes changes back to disk.

 ```java
 try (final Annotator annotator = new Annotator("YOUR_DOCUMENT_DIRECTORY/input.pdf")) {